How To Take Someone to Court

 Enforcing a Judgment

-and the excellent HM Courts document: EX321 I have a judgment but the defendant hasn't paid - what do I do?
+Assuming you win your case (and the defendant doesn't pay) the next step is to Enforce the Judgment and there are various enforcement options available; for general advice see my guide to enforcing the judgment and the HM Courts document: EX321 I have a judgment but the defendant hasn't paid - what do I do?

-Applying for specific enforcement options:
+For information on specific enforcement options:

 N323 Request for Warrant of Execution - For more info see: EX322 How do I ask for a warrant of execution?